timnederhoff/MaischPerfect/README.md

 ## Features
 * maisch schema in graph, dynamically match the temperature run
-* live temperature in temperature gauge
+* live temperature in gauge

 ## TODO's
 * initial maisch schema, and adjust data when applied